For Participants

 You may choose an activity which will be done independently or within a group situation.

 The choice should involve some challenge and result in you gaining new skills and knowledge.
-You may take on a new hobby or skill for each Level, or spend more than one Level on a particular choice.
+You may take on a skill for each Level, or spend more than one Level on a particular choice.
 If using the same activity for a new Level, change your goal.

 It is your decision, but make sure your choice offers new experiences and challenges!